naanmohammed/naanmohammed/README.md

 <br>

 <h2>⚡ Fun fact <br></h2>
-When I'm not coding, I love to play and watch Football.
+When I'm not leading my business, I love to play and watch Football.
 Thanks for stopping by, and I look forward to connecting with you!
  ####
  <br>